-As in CRE-off simulations, AEI changes in prescribed CRE simulations when varying f{dp} are predominantly driven by latent heat flux variations.
-For example, between F1.13PC1.13 and F0.57PC1.13, the equatorial latent heat flux reduces whilst the off-equatorial latent heat flux increases (Figure 12a).
-These changes are partially offset by changes in the clear-sky radiation, associated with a decrease in the TOA outgoing longwave radiation, due to an increase in atmospheric water vapour content.
+As in CRE-off simulations, AEI changes in prescribed-CRE simulations when varying f{dp} are predominantly driven by latent heat flux variations.
+For example, between F1.13PC1.13 and F0.57PC1.13, the equatorial latent heat flux reduces while the off-equatorial latent heat flux increases (Fig. 12a).
+These changes are partially offset by changes in the clear-sky radiation, associated with a decrease in the TOA outgoing longwave radiation, due to an increase in atmospheric water vapor content.
 As changes in the ITCZ are associated with AEI changes, we conclude that the remaining sensitivity of the ITCZ to f{dp} in prescribed CRE simulations is associated with latent heat flux variations.
-In simulations where the prescribed CRE is varied but the same f{dp} value is used, AEI changes are mostly associated with cloudy-sky radiation (Figure 12b, d).
+In simulations where the prescribed CRE is varied but the same f{dp} value is used, AEI changes are mostly associated with cloudy-sky radiation (Fig. 12b,d).
 However, latent heat flux variations are of the same order of magnitude as when varying f{dp} .
 Using the same technique described in section 3c, we conclude that a shallower, weaker Hadley circulation is primarily responsible for changes in the MSE transport by the mean circulation when reducing f{dp} or changing the prescribed CRE from PC1.13 to PC0.57 (not shown).

-F1.13PC0.57 and F0.57PC1.13 have similar, split ITCZs (Figure 10a), yet very different AEI profiles (Figure 10b, Figure 11b and d).
-F0.57PC1.13 highlights that a double ITCZ in precipitation does not require a negative $[AEI]0$ or an equatorward MSE transport (green and black line respectively in Figure 11d), illustrating that a double ITCZ in precipitation is not necessarily associated with an equatorward MSE flux at low latitudes.
-Instead a negative $[AEI]0$ is a sufficient but not a necessary condition for a double ITCZ in precipitation.
-Due to local energy conservation issues, which are discussed further in section 4, it is challenging to understand F1.13PC0.57, which shows a negative $[AEI]0$ and a positive equatorial $\partial_y[\widehat{vh}]$ (Figure 11b), (contradicting (1) as steady-state has been reached).
+F1.13PC0.57 and F0.57PC1.13 have similar split ITCZs (Fig. 10a), yet very different AEI profiles (Figs. 10b and 11b,d).
+F0.57PC1.13 highlights that a double ITCZ in precipitation does not require a negative [AEI]0 or an equatorward MSE transport (green and black line respectively in Fig. 11d), illustrating that a double ITCZ in precipitation is not necessarily associated with an equatorward MSE flux at low latitudes.
+Instead a negative [AEI]0 is a sufficient but not a necessary condition for a double ITCZ in precipitation.
+Because of local energy conservation issues, which are discussed further in section 4, it is challenging to understand F1.13PC0.57, which shows a negative [AEI]0 and a positive equatorial $\partial{\nu}[vh]$ (Fig. 11b) [contradicting Eq.
+(1) as steady state has been reached].